What is Open Data?

 Why is OSi releasing data freely?

-What data will be released?
+What data is released?

 What licencing restrictions will apply?

 The main goal of open data initiatives is to ensure that the restrictions on using and disseminating the data are minimal.
 As part of this, any data released by OSi, through our Open Data portal, will be free to use as long as we are attributed as the content creator.
 A standard Creative Commons Licence applies to OSi’s data that is released as Open Data.

 Under this licence you are free to copy and redistribute the material in any medium or format and remix, transform, and build upon the material for any purpose, even commercially.
 However, in doing so you must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+You may do so in any reasonable manner, but not in any way that suggests that OSi endorses you or your use of the data.